How to Increase Debit Card Limit Restrictions

 Debit cards are convenient money management tools, that allow you to access your funds and are safer and easier to carry than cash.
 Unlike credit cards, a debit card is linked to the funds in your checking account, which means you're only able to spend what you have.
 However, you may need to increase debit card limit amounts to make certain purchases.

 Credit card purchase approvals depend on how much available credit you have.
 But debit cards work a bit differently.
-With a debit card, there is no credit limit as long as the purchase does not exceed the available balance in your linked checking or savings account.
+With a debit card, there is no credit limit.
+Debit card approvals depend on the available balance in your linked checking or savings account and any overdraft protection you may have on the account.
 That is unless you try to make an unusually large purchase that exceeds your daily or per transaction spending limit, and the transaction is denied regardless of your bank balance.

 Built-in Protection to Safeguard Your Money

 You're likely familiar with a common debit card limit from withdrawing cash at an ATM.
 Many checking and savings accounts impose a daily limit, anywhere from $300 to $1,500 or more on ATM cash withdrawals.
 There are two main reasons behind ATM withdrawal limits.
 One is practical: an ATM can only hold so much cash, so a daily limit keeps a machine stocked with cash longer.
 The other is security: a lower limit contains the damage that a thief can inflict with a stolen card and PIN.